-Luxury cars are often equipped with the latest safety features, technological integrations and performance components.
-In addition, more attention is paid to the interior, where you spend all your time.
-Similarly, it's a good idea to invest in a quality mattress because you spend a lot of time on it; it's also a good idea to invest in a luxury interior with hand stitching and nappa leather.
+Plus, more attention is paid to the interior, where you spend most of your time.
+It's like investing in a quality mattress - you spend a lot of time on it, so it's worth investing in a luxury interior with hand stitching and nappa leather.
 Flexible materials and refined contact points enhance your experience.
 At the end of the day, a luxury car is all about the experience.